Sri Lanka is one of my favourite countries in the world, and one that instantly captured my heart.

 Travel insurance: If you’ve read any other posts on Never Ending Footsteps, you’ll know that I’m a great believer in travelling with travel insurance.
 I’ve seen far too many GoFundMe campaigns from destitute backpackers that are unexpectedly stranded in a foreign country after a scooter accident/being attacked/breaking a leg with no way of getting home or paying for their healthcare.
-In short, if you can’t afford travel insurance, you can’t afford to travel.
+These costs can quickly land you with a six-figure bill to pay at the end of it.

-Travel insurance will cover you if your flight is cancelled and you need to book a new one, if your luggage gets lost and you need to replace your belongings, if you suddenly get struck down by appendicitis and have to be hospitalised, have your camera stolen and need to buy a replacement, or discover a family member has died while you’re overseas and now you need to get home immediately.
+Travel insurance will cover you if your flight is cancelled and you need to book a new one, if your luggage gets lost and you need to replace your belongings, if you suddenly get struck down by appendicitis and have to be hospitalised, or discover a family member has died and you need to get home immediately.
 If you fall seriously ill, your insurance will cover the costs to fly you home to receive medical treatment.

 How Much Does it Cost to Travel in Sri Lanka?

 It’s time to tally up all of my expenses to see my total travel costs!

 - Accommodation: $44 per day for two people ($22 per person)